 by Michael Niebuhr

 Charlie, Mike, Freddy & Daniel have been behind Ryan for 2 years today.
-Charlie and Ryan go way back and Mike and Daniel has some history to.
+Charlie and Ryan go way back and Mike and Daniel have some history too.
 This summer they’re coming into their own as The Shining, as the band take on a rockier sound and deliver one quality performance after another.
 I’ve yet to read a bad review.

 It’s easy to get the feeling that they perform the “greatest hits of Ryan Adams” and to a large extent that’s what they do.
 But when you dig a little deeper, there’s quite a bit of variety.
 A total of 135 songs have been played in their short time together.
 About half of those are one-offs – mostly covers and improvised songs.
 But a good 70+ songs being shuffled around is not too shabby either.
 And I love the improvised songs.
 Especially the later ones from this summer, that seem better than ever.
 But that’s probably due to them being still fresh in my mind.